evamh/ACNH-NPC-Generator/README.md

 Conversely, the simple autoencoder behaved similarly to the variational one.
 Both had blurry outlines, and the reconstructions were not clear instances of one animal.
 The reconstructions also suggest that the model generalised to specific animal forms (such as cats and eagles).

 Because the convolutional autoencoders performed much better overall, it highlights that a convolutional approach is necessary for this dataset.
-Convolutional layers have a greater ability to capture the details and distinctions found in the image set.
+Perhaps this is because through the multiple convolutional layers, the model had a greater ability to capture the details and distinctions found in the image set.
 This is apparent when comparing the reconstructions between the convolutional models and the non-convolutional ones.

 ## Main challenges